Get Help Today(877) 648-4288

 On the other hand, the spouse who does not drink may become increasingly frustrated when their spouse is not helpful around the house, or is emotionally unavailable.
 Furthermore, a spouse may become an enabler, denying the severity of their partner’s drinking problem.
 Families may separate, or married couples may opt for divorce.

 Call now to be connected to a compassionate treatment provider.

 If an expectant mother drinks too much, she can expose her unborn child to Fetal Alcohol Spectrum Disorders (FADS).
-One such alcohol-related health condition that impacting babies is called Fetal Alcohol Syndrome (FAS).
+One such alcohol-related health condition that can impact babies is called Fetal Alcohol Syndrome (FAS).
 According to the CDC, 0.2 to 1.5 infants out of 1,000 births have FAS.
 Babies born with FAS are affected by physical disabilities and learning disabilities.